wdecoster/nanopack/README.md

 **[nanotest][13]** provides small test datasets in fastq, bam and summary format (not included when installing NanoPack)

-## Installation of the python tools
+## Installation

 The python scripts are written and tested for Python >= 3.6.

-`pip install nanopack`
+With `pip install nanopack` all python tools can be installed simultaneously, but using a conda environment is encouraged.
+For the rust tools binaries can be downloaded from the releases on the respective GitHub repositories, as well as installation through conda.

   [1]: https://github.com/wdecoster/NanoPlot
   [2]: https://gigabaseorgigabyte.wordpress.com/2017/06/01/example-gallery-of-nanoplot/